- Auction dates: 1 May, August & November (2017)

 After the contract award

 Winning bidders are required to implement their projects within 30 months after contracts are awarded to keep their auctioned support rates.
 A special provision for citizens' projects extends this period to a total of 54 months.
 After this period, the arrangement becomes void and the security payment is retained by the agency.
 Late fees for larger bidders apply after two years, the BNetzA specifies.
 Operators of the finished wind parks are obliged to feed the generated power into the grid rather than consuming it themselves for the entire support period of 20 years.

-Small turbines with a capacity of up to 750 KW, pilot projects built primarily for technology research and development purposes and also projects that received permission until the end of 2016 and implemented before the end of 2018 are exempt from auctions.
+Small turbines with a capacity of up to 750 KW, pilot projects built primarily for technology research and development purposes and also projects that received permission until the end of 2016 and are implemented before the end of 2018 are exempt from auctions.
 Remuneration for turbines completed in this transition period, however, gradually decreases depending on the total expansion volume by up to 2.4 percent per quarter.

 Why change the system?